• (314) 516-8419

 11:15 Trivia: Test Your Knowledge of Dialysis

-Facilitators: Osama El Shamy; Kunal Malhotra, MD
+Facilitators: Osama El Shamy, MD, FASN, FNKF; Kunal Malhotra, MD

 Session 20: BP and Fluid Management in CKD/ESRD